h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 -  `interactions <algo-params/interactions.html>`__: Specify a list of predictor column indices to interact.
 All pairwise combinations will be computed for this list.

 -  `interaction_pairs <algo-params/interaction_pairs.html>`__: When defining interactions, use this option to specify a list of pairwise column interactions (interactions between two variables).
 Note that this is different than ``interactions``, which will compute all pairwise combinations of specified columns.

+-  **obj_reg**: Specifies the liklihood divider in objective value computation.
+This defaults to 1/nobs.

 Interpreting a GLM Model
 ~~~~~~~~~~~~~~~~~~~~~~~~